-BHS volunteer committees carried out over 200 events for the BHS in 2017.
+BHS volunteer committees carried out over hundreds of events for the BHS in 2017.
 This huge amount of work helps to deliver our charitable objectives and brings us closer to achieving our mission.

 The documents here can be used by any volunteer but may be particularly relevant to Events and Education Officers.